-All centers are fully accessible and compliant with the American with Disabilities Act.
-The criteria for requesting Special Accommodations are those outlined in the Americans With Disabilities Act.
-Requesting Special Accommodations requires submission of appropriate documentation (e.g., physician’s letter).
+All centers are fully accessible and compliant with the Americans with Disabilities Act.
+The criteria for requesting Test Accommodations are those outlined in the Americans With Disabilities Act.
+Requesting Test Accommodations requires submission of appropriate documentation (e.g., physician’s letter).
 The online application process provides the ability to attach documentation.

-The criteria for requesting Special Accommodations are those outlined in the Americans With Disabilities Act.
-Requesting Special Accommodations requires submission of appropriate documentation (e.g., physician’s letter).
+The criteria for requesting Test Accommodations are those outlined in the Americans With Disabilities Act.
+Requesting Test Accommodations requires submission of appropriate documentation (e.g., physician’s letter).
 The online application process provides the ability to attach documentation.

-PLEASE NOTE: canceling your examination appointment will result in a forfeit of examination fees.
-Be sure to choose your examination period carefully before applying for the exam.
+PLEASE NOTE: canceling or not showing for your examination appointment will result in a forfeit of examination fees.
+So, be sure to choose your examination period carefully before applying for the exam.

 1. What are the testing centers like?

 Testing centers are built to standard specifications and vary primarily on the basis of size.
 Private modular workstations provide ample workspace, comfortable seating, and proper lighting.
 Proctors monitor the testing process through an observation window and from within the testing room.
 Parabolic mirrors mounted on the walls assist proctors in observing the testing process.
 All testing sessions are videotaped, and audio monitored.
 During your testing session, people taking examinations other than the Marital and Family Therapy Examination may be working in the testing room.

 Computer knowledge is not required to take a computerized examination.